MST currently operates three British-built eleven metre expedition yachts, Bright Star, Eastern Star and Guiding Star.

 Our vessels have been chosen to be practical and reliable boats for long distance sailing in all conditions, but without compromising on comfort and quality.

-Both vessels have been thoroughly refitted and upgraded within the last three years and include:
+All our boats have been thoroughly refitted and upgraded within the last three years and include:

 Fully touchscreen Raymarine navigation displays with GPS and instruments

 Active AIS (automatic identification system) to enable other ships to see us at all times - families/friends can also track the vessels online

 Brand new Spinlock 'Deckvest 6D' lifejackets and lifelines (2021) with radio beacons to automatically broadcast the location of a man overboard.

 Bright Star of Revelation is a purpose-built training and expedition yacht.

 Max number of Voyage Crew: 6

 Bright Star was commissioned by the Royal Navy in 1999 and built by well known yacht builder Westerly, based on their successful Oceanquest yacht design.
 However Bright Star has a completely unique layout inside, with seven single bunks meaning everyone sleeps in comfort in their own personal space.
 She is also a 'cutter', which means she has two sails at the front, rather than the more usual one sail.
 For twenty years Bright Star, then known as 'TS Leopold Muller', was operated by the Sea Cadet Corps.